yuvrajch-prog/acowale-feedback/DECISIONS.md

 ### 9. Share one instance where AI disagreed with AI/you and why.
 - **Database Connection Strategy (SQLite vs Neon PostgreSQL)**:
   - Initial AI suggestion recommended SQLite (`better-sqlite3`) for local zero-config testing.
-However, since the user explicitly requested live deployment on Neon DB free-tier PostgreSQL, I overrode the SQLite suggestion to use **Prisma ORM with PostgreSQL**.
-I kept an in-memory fallback layer inside the service so local execution and unit tests remain zero-dependency while production targets Neon Postgres.
+However, since live deployment on Neon DB free-tier PostgreSQL was required, the SQLite suggestion was overridden to use **Prisma ORM with PostgreSQL**.
+An in-memory fallback layer was maintained inside the service layer so local execution and unit tests remain zero-dependency while production targets Neon Postgres.

 ---